 Safety Training Awards work alongside external quality assurers (EQA) to monitor the centres effectiveness against the approval criteria and standards that have been agreed to.
 If an EQA identifies an issue of non-compliance they will report this to Safety Training Awards and will work collaboratively to impose the appropriate level of sanctions.

 Approach to Sanctions

-Safety Training Awards has a range of sanctions that can be imposed on a centre and their centre personnel, including independent tutors, assessors and IQAs involved in the delivery and assessment of STA regulated qualifications depending on the seriousness of the situation, the level and track-record of the centre’s and centre’s personnel of non-compliance, the performance of any independent tutor, assessor and IQA and the risk to the interests of learners and the integrity of the qualifications and units.
+Safety Training Awards has a range of sanctions that can be imposed on an ATC and their centre personnel, including independent tutors, assessors and IQAs involved in the delivery and assessment of STA regulated qualifications depending on the seriousness of the situation, the level and track-record of the centre’s and centre’s personnel of non-compliance, the performance of any independent tutor, assessor and IQA and the risk to the interests of learners and the integrity of the qualifications and units.

-Nonetheless Safety Training Awards aims to ensure that the application of sanctions is a last resort and through our approach to centre support and management, and the creation of appropriate action plans, we will work with centres (who are primarily responsible for any independent tutors, assessors and IQAs they employ or sub-contract) to prevent situations arising that would warrant a sanction being imposed.
+Nonetheless Safety Training Awards aims to ensure that the application of sanctions is a last resort and through our approach to ATC support and management, and the creation of appropriate action plans, we will work with centres (who are primarily responsible for any independent tutors, assessors and IQAs they employ or sub-contract) to prevent situations arising that would warrant a sanction being imposed.

 If there are any concerns about a potential issue of non-compliance, then Safety Training Awards and/or the allocated EQA will complete a risk assessment to determine the level of risk involved and the security of the certification.

 If sanctions are required then we will not hesitate to apply them, with the sanction(s) being applied depending on our determination of the nature and severity of the non-compliance.
 Below is a list of example situations where we, having determined that there is an issue of non-compliance, may decide that it is appropriate to impose a sanction.
 These are only indicative and are not meant to form an exhaustive list:

 - Outstanding actions